Hrithik-C-A/celebrity-face-detector/README.md

   cd celebrity-face-detector
 ```

-Go to the project backend directory, install dependencies and start the server
+Go to the project backend directory, install the dependencies and start the server

 ```bash
   cd backend